RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 The other options do not aid in addressing vendor lock-out.

-### Question # 30 - In a public cloud services arrangement, who creates governance that will determine which controls are selected for the data center and how they are deployed?
+### [tricky] Question # 30 - In a public cloud services arrangement, who creates governance that will determine which controls are selected for the [data center] and how they are deployed?
 A. The cloud provider
 B. The cloud customer
 C. The regulator(s)
 D. The end user
 Answer: A.

-Because the cloud provider owns and operates the cloud data center, the provider will craft and promulgate the governance that determines the control selection and usage.
+[important) **Because the cloud provider owns and operates the cloud data center, the provider will craft and promulgate the governance that determines the control selection and usage.**
 This is another risk the cloud customer must consider when migrating into the cloud; the customer’s governance will no longer have direct precedence over the environment where the customer’s data is located.
 Both the cloud customer and the regulator(s) may have specific control mandates that might require the customer to deploy additional security controls (at the customer side, within the data, as agents on the user devices, or on the provider side or in application programming interfaces [APIs] as allowed by the service model or contract), so options B and C are also partially true, but A is a better answer as it is more general.
 Option D untrue because the end user does not determine which controls are selected for the cloud data center and how they are deployed.
 That is the responsibility of the cloud provider.